mmikowski/hi_score/README.md

 distros.
 Here is a more [general guide][16] for (k)Ubuntu.

 ## Mac
+We recommend using a virtual machine as detailed below.
+However you may get **hi_score** to run natively on Mac.
 At the very least you'll need Bash 4+ and GNU Core utilities installed along with NodeJS, Git, PanDoc, and SSH.
-This [guide][17] should help.
+This [guide][17] should help with installation of the GNU Core utilities.

 ## Windows
-This make work with the new Ubuntu subsystem on Windows 10.
+We recommend using a virtual machine as detailed below.
+Installation *may* work with the new Ubuntu subsystem on Windows 10, but we haven't tested and wouldn't bet on it :)

 ## Virtual Machines
 Since the deployment target is Ubuntu 16.10 Server, one could simply